nifty-swift/Nifty-demo/README.md

 ##### Linear Algebra

-Nifty provides a variety of linear algebra functions, mainly operating `Matrix<Double>` types.
+Nifty provides a variety of linear algebra functions, mainly operating on `Matrix<Double>` types.

-Here's an example of how we could invert a matrix, using both the function `inv()` and the symbolic prefix operator `~` (Nifty provides symbolic operators for a variety of common math functions):
+Here's an example of how we could invert a matrix, using both the function `inv()` and the `~` prefix operator (Nifty provides symbolic operators for a variety of common math functions):

 ```swift
 let Mi = ~M